Electronic Visit Verification Information

 All provider agencies must choose to use either the State-sponsored EVV solution (AuthentiCare) or choose to use a third-party EVV vendor.
 Agencies must notify DHS of this choice by the date above.

-Provider agencies train their own staff on AuthentiCare website and mobile application
+Provider agencies train their own staff on mobile application and the interactive voice response (IVR) system.

 DHS has partnered with Fiserv (formerly First Data Government Solutions) in the implementation of an Electronic Visit Verification (EVV) system.
 Fiserv, headquartered in Wisconsin, was established in 1984 and now serves clients in more than 100 countries.
 Fiserv enables innovative financial services experiences for the way people live and work today.
 Their solutions connect organizations in secure and reliable ways.